The Stage Awards: The Unsung Hero Award

 First introduced in 2012, the award is presented to individuals who have made an outstanding contribution to the performing arts industry.
 Edwin Shaw, Heather Miller and Frances Coyle were the inaugural winners of the award.

-Edwin Shaw worked in the West End for more than 50 years, and served as box office manager at the London Palladium for over 35 years.
+Edwin Shaw worked in the West End for more than 50 years, and served as box office manager at the London Palladium for more than 35 years.
 Nominated by producers David Pugh and Dafydd Rogers, they said: "not a day goes by" when producers from across Theatreland do not consult Shaw.
 Heather Miller won for her work as a chaperone on numerous productions in the West End and on tour including Oliver!, Mary Poppins and Chitty Chitty Bang Bang.
-She was nominated by casting director Jo Hawes, who worked with Miller for over 17 years.
-Frances Coyle was presented with the award for her work at Glasgow's Citizens Theatre, where she worked for over 40 years having joined the venue in 1967.
+She was nominated by casting director Jo Hawes, who worked with Miller for more than 17 years.
+Frances Coyle was presented with the award for her work at Glasgow's Citizens Theatre, where she worked for more than 40 years having joined the venue in 1967.

 In 2013, the Unsung Hero award was given to Anne McNulty and Chris Isherman.
 Anne McNulty was awarded for her 20-year career at the Donmar Warehouse as its casting director.
 Nominated by artistic director Josie Rourke, she was praised for unearthing talent including Tom Hiddleston and Lara Pulver.
 Chris Isherman was presented with the Unsung Hero award for his long standing service as the theatre manager of the Duchess Theatre, London.
 Nominated by producer James Seabright, he was described as "one of the last of the ‘old school’ theatre managers” that still sported a dinner jacket and greeted every audience member with care and attention before every production."

-Theatre consultant Andy Collier was presented with the Unsung Hero award posthumously in 2014.
+Theatre consultant Andy Collier was honoured with the Unsung Hero award posthumously in 2014.
 The award was collected by his son Ben Collier.

 The 2015 award was presented to Sue Nightingale, Birmingham Repertory Theatre's head of wardrobe for her extensive career and commitment to theatre outside of the limelight.